russross/blackfriday/README.md

     ```

     Tables can also have a footer, use equal signs instead of dashes.
-    If there are multiple footer line, the first one is used as a
+    If there are multiple footer lines, the first one is used as a
     starting point for the table footer.

     ```